turbotage/AI-ML-Course/README.md

 ![Midpoint full perception graph representation](saved_gifs/2025-05-19_inbetween_nagents_25_mu_pr_5.0_std_pr_0.0_mu_cr_0.0_std_cr_0.0_mu_speed_0.1_std_speed_0.0_ndt_900_nf_450_graph.jpg)

 In both examples, some clusters seem to form quickly with other agents joining after.
-We believe that these first cluster collapses are due what we call minimial dynamical systems.
+We believe that these first clusters collapses are due what we call minimial dynamical systems.
 These are minimal subsets of agents which are closed under the choice of targets.

 ## Task (b)